fscorrupt/awesome-stars/README.md

 - [github/awesome-copilot](https://github.com/github/awesome-copilot) - Community-contributed instructions, agents, skills, and configurations to help you make the most of GitHub Copilot.
 - [maxdorninger/MediaManager](https://github.com/maxdorninger/MediaManager) - A modern selfhosted media management system for your media library
 - [ajb3932/immich-partner-sharing](https://github.com/ajb3932/immich-partner-sharing) -
-- [oliverbravery/PrintGuard](https://github.com/oliverbravery/PrintGuard) - Local, real-time 3D printing failure detection and monitoring on edge devices.
+- [oliverbravery/PrintGuard](https://github.com/oliverbravery/PrintGuard) - Free, on-device 3D print failure detection.
+Runs in your browser with zero install, or as a Docker hub on a Pi.
+Open-source, no cloud, no subscription.
 - [9001/copyparty](https://github.com/9001/copyparty) - Portable file server with accelerated resumable uploads, dedup, WebDAV, SFTP, FTP, TFTP, zeroconf, media indexer, thumbnails++ all in one file
 - [baervers23/still-Membarr](https://github.com/baervers23/still-Membarr) - Yoruio's Discord Bot to invite a user to a Plex or Jellyfin server - with small modifications
 - [RazgrizHsu/immich-deduper](https://github.com/RazgrizHsu/immich-deduper) - duplicate photo finder for Immich - find and remove similar images